 Alternate Reality Games

-- The Red Horse virus in the Year Zero ARG is a weaponised haemorrhagic virus that causes violent psychosis, encouraging the spread of a disease that would otherwise be self-limiting given its extreme virulence.
+The Red Horse virus in the Year Zero ARG is a weaponised haemorrhagic virus that causes violent psychosis, encouraging the spread of a disease that would otherwise be self-limiting given its extreme virulence.

-- Mob mentality can often resemble this.
+Mob mentality can often resemble this.

-- Historically, the Mob mentality revolving around Witch Trials seen in Salem, Massachusetts are said to have been amplified from ergot poisoning, caused by a bread mold found on rye bread with symptoms including mania and psychosis, making it a bit more literal.
+Historically, the Mob mentality revolving around Witch Trials seen in Salem, Massachusetts are said to have been amplified from ergot poisoning, caused by a bread mold found on rye bread with symptoms including mania and psychosis, making it a bit more literal.

-- In the right doses, the right drugs can induce a psychotic episode, which can lead to explosively violent outbursts.
+In the right doses, the right drugs can induce a psychotic episode, which can lead to explosively violent outbursts.
 However, the victim is just as likely to pass out, have a heart attack, or go on a bad acid trip instead, so the effect can't be used reliably as a weapon.

-- Methamphetamine abuse and production.
+Methamphetamine abuse and production.
 Methamphetamine abuse tends to lead to aggressiveness coupled with anger and paranoia (and in some instances can create a psychotic syndrome called amphetamine psychosis, which is almost indistinguishable from paranoid schizophrenia except that violence is far more likely in response to percieved threats, whereas most paranoid schizophrenics would want to run from or cower in fear before an imagined threat rather than fight it).
 When you add in the paranoia induced by the illegal status of meth use/abuse, this creates a volatile situation where people (especially users and cooks) are willing to hurt anyone who angers them/whom they see as a threat to their business or freedom.
 Breaking Bad is often an understatement of how horrifying "meth culture" can be.

-- Many illnesses, such as rabies or brain tumors, often result in mood swings and sometimes increased aggressiveness.
+Many illnesses, such as rabies or brain tumors, often result in mood swings and sometimes increased aggressiveness.
 Rabies is a real life Rage Plague, as it causes an aggressive, feral mentality in order to spread itself, through biting, and also causes the host to avoid basic survival instincts, in this case, drinking water, which leads to eventual death.
 Compare with the Rage Virus of 28 Days Later and the occasional side effects of G-23 Paxilon in Serenity.

-- Dogs (particularly English Springer and English Cocker Spaniels) can have something called "Rage Syndrome" which does resemble Hate Plague.
+Dogs (particularly English Springer and English Cocker Spaniels) can have something called "Rage Syndrome" which does resemble Hate Plague.
 Fortunately, it's rare and it only lasts a few minutes, and can, in most cases, be controlled with medication.

-- The Menstrual Menace, if a girl doesn't track her cycles and know when "that time" is about to come up again (or if she's just hitting puberty and hasn't settled into a predictable cycle yet).
+All Periods Are PMS, if a girl doesn't track her cycles and know when "that time" is about to come up again (or if she's just hitting puberty and hasn't settled into a predictable cycle yet).
 Of course, the culprit will become clear pretty soon, but, "My hormones make me crazy" isn't always bought as an excuse.